NVIDIA/modulus/docs/tutorials/fsdp_and_shard_tensor.rst

 Domain Decomposition, ``ShardTensor`` and ``FSDP`` Tutorial
 =============================

-This tutorial demonstrates how to use Modulus's ``ShardTensor`` functionality alongside PyTorch's ``FSDP``   (Fully Sharded Data Parallel) to train a simple convolutional neural network.
+This tutorial demonstrates how to use PhysicsNeMo's ``ShardTensor`` functionality alongside PyTorch's ``FSDP``   (Fully Sharded Data Parallel) to train a simple convolutional neural network.
 We'll show how to:

 1. Create a simple CNN model
 2. Set up input data sharding across multiple GPUs